Introduction

 Importance of the Skull Base

 The fluid that surrounds the brain is called cerebrospinal fluid (CSF).
-In rare cases, CSF can leak through the skull base, into the sinuses and nose (See CSF Leaks).
-A CSF leak can occur after trauma, such as a motor vehicle accident, or can occur spontaneously.
+CSF can leak through the skull base into the sinuses and nose.
+A CSF leak can occur after trauma or can occur suddenly.

-In addition, many types of tumors can occur in the area of the skull base.
-These including nasal, sinus, orbital and pituitary tumors.
-The pituitary gland sits in the middle of the skull base and is directly above and behind the sphenoid sinus.
-This is an area that rhinologists are able to access for surgery in a minimally invasive manner (See Figure 4).
+Tumors of the nose, sinuses, eye and brain can come from the area of the skull base.
+The pituitary gland sits in the middle of the skull base.
+It’s above and behind the sphenoid sinus.
+This is an area that Rhinologists are able to access through the nose (See Figure 4).

 Surgery of the Skull Base

-The skull base can be reached during surgery through a number of different “approaches” (or routes, See Figures 5 and 6).
-Traditional approaches involve creating incisions on the skin.
-These incisions can be on the face, on the scalp, behind the ear or on the neck under the jaw bone.
-While it may be necessary to use incisions to reach the skull base in some cases, in many situations the skull base can be reached with an endoscope (See Nasal Endoscopy).
+The skull base can be accessed during surgery.
+Different routes can be used (See Figures 5 and 6).
+Traditional routes go through the skin.
+Incisions (cuts) can be on the face, on the scalp, behind the ear or on the neck under the jaw bone.
+In many situations the skull base can be reached with an endoscope (See Nasal Endoscopy).
 Endoscopic skull base surgery is considered a “minimally invasive” way of performing surgery.
-This method is often preferred, as it may involve fewer risks, lower complication rates and faster recovery than traditional approaches, with as good or better results.
-However, the best approach for each patient depends on a number of factors.
+This method is often preferred, as it may involve fewer risks, lower complication rates and faster recovery than other approaches.
+It has as good or better results.
+The best approach for each patient depends on a number of factors.

 Is Endoscopic Skull Base Surgery Right for Me?

-The decision to perform endoscopic skull base surgery depends upon many factors.
-Most importantly, the surgeon or surgeons must decide if the problem can be treated completely through the endoscopic approach.
-This depends on the type of tumor, the location of the tumor or defect, involvement of surrounding structures, and patient factors.
+The surgeon must decide if the problem can be treated completely through an endoscopic approach.
+This depends on the type of tumor.
+The location of the tumor or defect.
+The involvement of near by structures, and patient factors.
 If you have a sinus tumor, sinus cancer, CSF leak, pituitary tumor or other condition that involves the skull base, you should discuss with your surgeon what is best for you.

 Copyright © 2020 by the American Rhinologic Society